MARAC (Multi Agency Risk Assessment Conference)

 When you make a referral to the MARAC please advise the representative who attends the MARAC meeting for your agency.

 You will receive an E mail acknowledgement of your referral.
 To find out when the case will be heard at MARAC or if you have not received acknowledgement of receipt of the referral please contact the MARAC administrator.
-MARAC dates for 2015 (pdf, 13kb) (opens in a new window)for Bournemouth, Dorset and Poole can be found on this link.
+MARAC dates for 2015 (pdf, 13kb) (opens in a new window) and 2016 (pdf, 19kb) (opens in a new window) for Bournemouth, Dorset and Poole can be found on these links.

 The Police's Domestic Abuse Unit will automatically refer all MARAC cases to the Independent Domestic Violence Advisor (IDVA) Service.
 An IDVA will then make contact with the victim before the MARAC meeting.